 If you add this to your trip I would say to block off a few hours to explore all of the floors.
 We spent a solid two hours there and could have been there longer.

-Of course pirates aren’t the only exhibit that your kids will enjoy.
-On the first floor the History Center explores Florida’s indigenous tribes, specifically ones located around Tampa Bay.
-There is also an depth look at the cigar factories and how their establishment in Tampa helped the development of the city.
-I’m not sure how I didn’t know the impact this industry had for the west coast of Florida.
+Of course, pirates aren’t the only exhibit that your kids will enjoy.
+On the first floor, the History Center explores Florida’s indigenous tribes, specifically ones located around Tampa Bay.
+There is also an in-depth look at the cigar factories and how their establishment in Tampa helped the development of the city.
+I’m not sure how I didn’t know the impact this industry had on the west coast of Florida.

 Cowmen & Crackers showcases Florida’s cattle ranching history, putting kids in the middle of an actual cattle drive.
 The fun part about this is that the saddles move back and forth.
 So as the cowboys are driving cattle on the screen, your kids can act like they are too.